 September is a month that’s dedicated to suicide awareness and prevention.
 During September and all year long we aim to raise awareness and help educate people on how to prevent suicide in their area.
-In Kentucky, suicide is the 11th leading cause of death, with one person dying by suicide every 11 hours on average.
+In Kentucky, suicide is the 13th leading cause of death.
 To help protect you and those close to you from this tragic health issue, it’s important to understand the warning signs and risk factors of suicide and the ways you can help prevent it.

 Provided by the American Foundation for Suicide Prevention